 Certain financial statement disclosures involve significant judgment and are particularly sensitive because of their significance to financial statement users.
-The most sensitive disclosures affecting the County's financial statements relate to the net pension liability.
+The most sensitive disclosures affecting the County's financial statements relate to the pension and OPEB liabilities.
 The disclosures in the financial statements are neutral, consistent, and clear.